tomzx/blog.tomrochette.com-content/agi/wikipedia/article.md

 * A topic can be divided into sub-topics

 ## See also
 The *See also* section of articles contains a list of vetted related articles that may interest the reader of the current article.
-As such, it may have no relation with the current article other than being of similar domain.
+As such, it may have no relation to the current article other than being of a similar domain.

 ## Categories
 As the definition of *[categories](https://en.Wikipedia.org/wiki/Help:Category)* of Wikipedia states very well: